Guatemala–United States relations

 There is a U.S. Embassy in Guatemala located in Guatemala City.
 According to the United States Department of State, relations between the United States and Guatemala have traditionally been close, although sometimes they are tense regarding human, civil, and military rights.

-According to a world opinion poll, 82% of Guatemalans view the United States positively in 2002 According to the 2012 United States Global Leadership Report, 41% of Guatemalans approve of U.S. leadership, with 16% disapproving and 43% uncertain.
+According to a world opinion poll, 82% of Guatemalans viewed the United States positively in 2002.
+According to the 2012 United States Global Leadership Report, 41% of Guatemalans approved of U.S. leadership, with 16% disapproving and 43% uncertain.
 In 2017, 67% of Guatemalans had either a "good" or "very good" perception of the United States, down from 80% in 2015.

+History

+The U.S. Central Intelligence Agency (CIA) has a history of interference in the government of Guatemala.
+Guatemala is bordered by the North Pacific Ocean and the Gulf of Honduras (also known as the Caribbean Sea).
+It shares land borders with Mexico, El Salvador, Honduras and Belize.
+Due to Guatemala's proximity to the United States, fear of the Soviet Union creating a beachhead in Guatemala created panic in the United States government during the Cold War.
+In an interview, CIA chief Howard Hunt stated that "We were faced here with the obvious intervention of a foreign power, because these home grown parties, are not really home grown, they are being funded... or advised by a foreign power, i.e., the Soviet Union."
+The CIA undertook Operation PBFortune to overthrow the democratically elected Jacobo Árbenz in the 1954 Guatemalan coup d'état.
+Carlos Castillo Armas replaced him as a military dictator.
+Guatemala was subsequently ruled by a series of military dictatorships for decades.
+Between 1962 and 1996, Left-wing guerrillas fought the U.S. backed military governments during the Guatemalan Civil War.

 Country comparison

-Goals of US Policy In Guatemala
+Goals of U.S. policy in Guatemala

 The United States Department of State lists the policy objectives in Guatemala which include: